rightleft-123/Traditional-Object-Detection/README.md

 ## Contributing

-All documents for this project were completed during my internship.
+All documents for this project were completed by my own.

 ## Additional Information